 Pastina is a term that refers to any tiny pasta shape.
 However, pasta labeled "Pastina" is typically star-shaped.
 These mini stars are perfect for soup, especially a childhood favorite like chicken and stars.

 Ditalini - which means "little thimbles" - is a miniature tube-shaped pasta.
-It's commonly found in soups like minestrone, Pasta e Fagioli, or Italian Wedding Soup.
+It's commonly found in soups like minestrone or Pasta e Fagioli.

 - Acini de Pepe